 (b) access or join any Electronic Workspace only for a purpose permitted under these Participation Rules; and

-(c) maintain sufficient funds in any account to be used for direct debiting by the Department and the Registrar of any amounts relating to the SPEAR ELN to enable all amounts to be debited on request.7.
-OBLIGATIONS REGARDING SYSTEM SECURITY AND INTEGRITY
+(c) maintain sufficient funds in any account to be used for direct debiting by the Department and the Registrar of any amounts relating to the SPEAR ELN to enable all amounts to be debited on request.

+6.18 Conduct of Conveyancing Transactions

+The Subscriber must:

+comply with the laws of the Jurisdiction in which the land the subject of the Conveyancing Transaction is situated regarding who can conduct a Conveyancing Transaction; and

+take reasonable steps to ensure that a Signer complies with the laws of the Jurisdiction in which the land the subject of the Conveyancing Transaction is situated regarding who can conduct a Conveyancing Transaction and Digitally Sign electronic Registry Instruments and other electronic Documents.

+7. OBLIGATIONS REGARDING SYSTEM SECURITY AND INTEGRITY

 7.1 Protection measures